Scarabol/rock-raiders-web/README.md

 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
 - Background music and soundtrack (needs files from ISO-File)

+### v1.0.0 - Final Release

 - Fix all remaining bugs

-### v1.0.0 - Final Release

-- Unlock levels only after linked levels are completed

 ## Known Issues